Tevemadar/QuickNII/Docs/anchoring.rst

      the direction indicated by the double arrow.
 To drag in the other direction, choose the other arrow.

 The transparency slider **(4)**
-     it can be used continuously to determine how well the atlas fits the section.
+     it can be used at any time, in order to determine how well the atlas fits the section.

 The “outline” button **(5)**